hybridcattt/hybridcattt.com/_posts/2020-10-13-debugging-on-ios14-with-xcode-11.md

 ---
 layout: post
-title:  "Debugging on iOS 14 device with Xcode 11"
+title:  "Debugging on iOS 14 with Xcode 11"
 tag_list: "iOS development, Xcode, iOS 14"
 tags:
   - iOS development
   - Xcode
   - iOS 14
 excerpt: Every year we get a new major iOS version to test our apps on.
 Some apps can't be upgraded to Xcode 12 right away, but they are still expected to work well on iOS 14.
-With some tricks, I could not only run on iOS 14 but also debug with breakpoints and much more.
+With some tricks, we can not only run on iOS 14 but also debug with breakpoints and much more.
 # medium_link: https://medium.com/@hybridcattt/building-a-well-rounded-website-essentials-822a27a46cad?source=friends_link&sk=e11724a15e3bfa5a61a728397d1dbe0d
 # image: /assets/posts/website-essentials/img_twitter.jpg
 ---